adopt-liveview/adopt-liveview/priv/pages/2024/04-11-my-first-liveview-project-en_US.md

 ## Project migrated!

-From now on you should have the same project as the last class working with the only exception that you should see a navigation bar at the top.
+From now on you should have the same project as the last lesson working with the only exception that you should see a navigation bar at the top.

-If you have difficulty, you can see the ready-made code for this class using `git checkout my-first-liveview-project-done` or cloning it in another folder using `git clone https://github.com/adopt-liveview/first-crud .git --branch my-first-liveview-project-done`.
+If you had issues you can see the final code for this lesson using `git checkout my-first-liveview-project-done` or cloning it in another folder using `git clone https://github.com/adopt-liveview/first-crud .git --branch my-first-liveview-project-done`.

-## In short!
+## Recap!

 - Now that we are in a real project we will use the `.ex` extension instead of `.exs` (used for scripts).
-- Phoenix projects organize parts of their systems into modules called Context that are generally located in `lib/sua_app`.
+- Phoenix projects organize parts of their systems into modules called Context that are generally located in `lib/your_app`.
-- Context Modules can have zero or more schemas living in `lib/sua_app/seu_contexto`.
+- Context Modules can have zero or more schemas living in `lib/your_app/your_context`.
-- Everything related to the web part of your project will live in `lib/sua_app_web`.
+- Everything related to the web part of your project will live in `lib/your_app_web`.
-- All LiveViews will live in `lib/sua_app_web/live`.
+- All LiveViews will be at `lib/your_app_web/live`.
-- Don't forget that to make a LiveView accessible we need to modify our `router.ex`.
+- Don't forget that to make a LiveView reachable we need to modify our `router.ex`.